Looking for the perfect dog for you and your family?

 - This breed can be mixed with a Shiba Inu and either a Welsh Corgi or the Cardigan Corgi.
 The name of the Cardigan Corgi was created because the tail of the dog resembled that of a cardigan sweater.
 So if your crossbreed has this tail, just know that it has a unique cardigan tail

 - Its other parent breed, the Shiba Inu, is one of the oldest dog breeds that come from Japan, and according to the American Kennel Club, they are the 44th most-liked dog breed.
 The Corgi is the 18th.
-So you will have a very liked dog with the mixture of these two.
+So you will have a very liked dog with a mixture of these two.

 Physical Traits of the Shiba Corgi